IdoiaRojoLazaro/blockchain-developer-bootcamp-final-project/README.md

 # The lazy corner
 ## About
-This DApp is a market place where seller can upload their notes, and buyer can buy it.
-Above all, it is designed for notes on oppositions exams, where having good notes makes a big difference, and there is a clear market niche.
+This DApp is a market place where sellers can upload their notes, and buyers can buy them.
+Above all, it is designed for oppositions exams notes, where having good notes makes a big difference, and there is a clear market niche.
 The idea is to provide a secure platform to interchange notes, and ensure that the studious owner of the great notes receive something in exchange.
 Nerd days are over.

 ### Public interface on Netlify:
 [The Lazy Corner](https://thelazycorner.netlify.app/)